MicrosoftDocs/azure-video-indexer/azure-video-indexer/object-detection.md

 - Weapons over a very dark background can be missed.
 - Low quality videos (resolution, compression, etc.) might affect the ability of the model to identify the weapon.
 - Mechanical objects (including robots) and complicated machinery might sometimes be detected as weapons.
-- For recall oriented tasks, the filtered tracks are available under "filtered_tracks."
-These tracks had lower overall confidence score and won't show up in the Azure AI Video Indexer portal.
+- For recall oriented tasks, the filtered tracks are available under "low_confidence_results" in the artifacts file called *xxx.json*.
+These detections had lower overall confidence scores and won't show up in the Azure AI Video Indexer portal.

 ## Try object detection